Ribeira Grande, Cape Verde

 Ribeira Grande (also: Povoação) is the largest town of the Ribeira Grande Municipality on the island of Santo Antão, Cape Verde.
-It has become a city in 2010.
+It became a city in 2010.
 In 2010 its population was 2,564.
 It is situated in the northeastern part of the island, near the outflow of the river Ribeira Grande and its tributary Ribeira da Torre into the Atlantic Ocean.
 Neighborhoods include Tarrafal, Rua de Agua, Rua d'Horta and Penha de França.